StephanieML/hmt-archive/index.md

 - `publisher`:  a build system that collects archival material in zip files, and publishes them to a nexus repository.

+See more information about [how a publishable release is assembled](building).

 ## Other ##